hally0/montainer/README.md

 This program monitors the container on the docker socket.
 If a container stops or fails a health test, Montainer sends a notification trough selected outputs in the montainer.ini file.

-Montainer only support Pushbullet for now.
+Montainer supports Pushbullet, Pushover and Email.
 More notifiers will be implemented soon.
+Docker-compose is supported through searching the docker-compose id for each event.

 Running the program: